top of page

 The market takes place at the Community Family Life and Recreation Center at Lyon Park which is fully ADA compliant.

 Disabled and Elder market members can receive delivery.
+On-site shoppers can receive assistance in getting groceries to their transportation.

 Additionally, market materials are available in three languages: English, Spanish, and Arabic.